YanivZalach/Jump_Master_Game/README.md

-# Jump_Master_Game

-Jump master game in python

-How to install Tkiner in Linux: [Here](https://www.geeksforgeeks.org/how-to-install-tkinter-on-linux/).

 # Python Ninja Master Game 🐦

 Welcome to Python Ninja Master, a thrilling and fast-paced game where you control a ninja ball navigating through a perilous landscape filled with forbidden walls.
 Sharpen your reflexes and showcase your Python programming skills as you guide the bird through the obstacles, avoiding forbidden walls to reach new heights!